tonytw1/squirrel-detector/README.md

 ![Prediction results](predictions.png)

 `detection_classes` and `detection_scores` are interesting.

 This turns out to mean a 73% confidence of a class 17 object.

-What are the classes and why are the values all below 100?
+What does this mean?
+What are classes and why are the values all below 100?

-The saved model was trained on the COCO image set.
+The saved model was trained on the [COCO image set](https://cocodataset.org).
+This training data contains 91 unique objects (or classes).
-It was only taught about 90 unique objects and the class ids refer to one of them.
+The class ids refer to one of these object types.

-The COCO labels are available in the file `mscoco_label_map.pbtxt`.
+The COCO labels are available in the file [mscoco_label_map.pbtxt](https://github.com/tensorflow/models/blob/master/research/object_detection/data/mscoco_label_map.pbtxt):

 ```
 item {